Aliases for ADORA1 Gene

 ADORA1 (Adenosine A1 Receptor) is a Protein Coding gene.
-Diseases associated with ADORA1 include Rasmussen Encephalitis and Sleep Disorder.
-Among its related pathways are Peptide ligand-binding receptors and Sphingolipid signaling pathway.
+Diseases associated with ADORA1 include Sleep Disorder and Ischemia.
+Among its related pathways are Signaling by GPCR and Microglia Activation During Neuroinflammation: Overview.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled receptor binding.
 An important paralog of this gene is ADORA2A.

 UniProtKB/Swiss-Prot Summary for ADORA1 Gene

 Receptor for adenosine.
 The activity of this receptor is mediated by G proteins which inhibit adenylyl cyclase.

 The A1 receptor is a member of the adenosine receptor group of G-protein-coupled receptors that also includes A2A, A2B and A3.
 A1 receptors display high expression levels in the brain (cortex, cerebellum, hippocampus), dorsal horn of the spinal cord, eye and atria.